 What is an F1 Student Visa?

-If you wish to pursue a course of study that is not academic, such as post-secondary vocational or business schools, you should apply for an M-1 Visa.
+Furthermore, the F1 Visa cannot be used to attend publicly funded adult education programs.
+Those who would like to pursue a course of study that is not academic, such as post-secondary vocational or business schools, should apply for an M-1 Visa.

 What are the F1 Visa requirements?

-Foreign pupils may be eligible for this permit if they meet the following F1 Visa requirements:
+To be eligible for this student visa, international students must meet the following requirements:

-- Have been accepted as a student by an educational institution accredited by the USCIS.
-Along with a letter of acceptance, you must receive a Form I-120A-B from your chosen association;
+- They have been accepted as an international student by an educational institution in the United States approved by the Student and Exchange Visitor Program (SEVP).
+Along with a letter of acceptance, they must receive a Form I-20 from their SEVP approved school.

 - Prove adequate English proficiency.
-If you are applying as a language-training participant, you may be exempt from this requirement;
+Those who are applying as participants in a language training program may be exempt from this requirement

-- Evidence of enough funds to cover at least the first year of study;
+- Be able to demonstrate sufficient funds to cover at least the first year of study

-- Have nonimmigrant intent.
-This means you must prove strong ties to your home country.
-You must also be willing to leave the U.S. upon completion of your course of study.
+- Have non-immigrant intent.
+This means that the foreign student must be able to prove to the U.S. Citizenship and Immigration Services (USCIS) that they have strong ties to their home country.
+In addition, they must also be willing to leave the U.S. upon their program completion

 How to apply for an F1 Student Visa?